Postpartum Doula Certification

 - Complete community support activities

 - Participate in business planning activities and working to have a sustainable business focused on the needs of their community.

 - Learn to support the needs of the postpartum mother with her specific postpartum needs.

 - Support and supply the family with breastfeeding, baby-wearing, co-sleeping, etc.. resources.

 Unlike other certification organizations, Birth Arts International has no additional fees.
 Your enrollment fee is the only fee we will charge you.
-We do not have certification, membership or examination fees that are due to become certified or to keep your membership current.
-All enrollments are final.
+We do not have certification, membership, or examination fees to become certified or to keep your membership current.
+All enrollments are final and non-transferable.